MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ---
-title: Windows Terminal Key Bindings
+title: Windows Terminal Actions
-description: Learn how to create custom key bindings for Windows Terminal.
+description: Learn how to create custom actions for Windows Terminal.
 author: cinnamon-msft
 ms.author: cinnamon
-ms.date: 08/26/2020
+ms.date: 09/22/2020
 ms.topic: how-to
 ms.service: terminal
 ms.localizationpriority: high
 ---

-# Custom key bindings in Windows Terminal
+# Custom actions in Windows Terminal

 > [!NOTE]
 > If you are using [Windows Terminal Preview](https://aka.ms/terminal-preview) and want to customize commands in the command palette, additional information can be found on the [Command palette page](./../command-palette.md).

-You can create custom key bindings (keyboard shortcuts) inside Windows Terminal that give you control of how you interact with the terminal using your keyboard.
+You can create custom actions inside Windows Terminal that give you control of how you interact with the terminal using your keyboard.

-## Key binding formats
+## Action formats

-Key bindings can be structured in the following formats:
+Actions can be structured in the following formats:

 ### Commands without arguments